 And not only is the feed increased by weight and volume, chickens tend to eat less of it because the food is absorbed more efficiently.

-For more information about how to ferment chicken food, take a look at my article about fermentation.
+For more information about the benefits of fermenting chicken food, take a look at my article here.

 This is a controversial one.

 I have to make the point that in the UK, the Department for Food and Rural Affairs (DEFRA) specifies that it is not permitted to feed anything that's been through your kitchen to your chickens.
 Not only is it not permitted - it's illegal.
 This also applies to any EU country.

 For an explanation of reasons, which are related to preventing the introduction and spread of disease, and more information, see this article.

 And before anyone says "my grandparents only ever fed kitchen scraps to their chickens" - poultry these days, which have often been bred to produce a much larger number of eggs than chickens would ever have laid previously, or indeed in the wild, need greater sustenance.

 Not to mention the fact that in days gone by, the spread of disease was more limited.
 Life was just more "natural" then.